Selenium benefits and dosage

 What is selenium good for, which foods contain it, and do you need a supplement?

 Present in large quantities in Brazil nuts but little else, selenium is one of the essential minerals that we all need.
-In this summary, we’ll look at the benefits of selenium, along with examples of other selenium-rich foods, and the symptoms of a deficiency.
+In this summary, we’ll look at selenium benefits, along with examples of other selenium-rich foods, and the symptoms of low levels.

 What is selenium?

 While selenium is vital for several key processes in the body, it has recently garnered more attention as an antioxidant, helping to protect cells from damage.
-This recent attention has led to more research being conducted, so we’re still discovering things about the benefits of selenium.
+This recent attention has led to more research being conducted, so we’re still discovering things about selenium vitamin benefits.

-We only need small amounts of selenium, but as we can’t produce any of it ourselves, we need to get it from external sources—predominantly our food.
+We only need small amounts to reap the benefits of selenium, but as we can’t produce any of it ourselves, we need to get it from external sources—predominantly our food.

 Which foods contain selenium?